dmitriygrushin/restful-postgresql/README.md

 # restful-postgresql
-Getting familiar with how to interface with postgresql
+Getting familiar with how to interface with postgresql + express

 Simple todo CRUD web app